Talent strategy is everyone’s job—not just HR’s.

 You can have the best business strategy, but if you don’t have the right people in the right seats—and if you don’t engage those people so that they’re highly productive—how can you ever hope to achieve your goals and objectives?

-If you can align what you’re trying to accomplish from a business perspective and be proactive about what types of talent you’ll need to get there—and at which times—you can achieve your results in a much more efficient way.
+If you can align your talent review with what you’re trying to accomplish from a business perspective and be proactive about what types of talent you’ll need to get there—and at which times—you can achieve your results in a much more efficient way.